-Contents Торіс Sub-topic
+Contents Торіс Sub-topic Chapter 1.

-Chapter 1.
 Basic principles in Medicinal Chemistry 1.1 Medicinal Chemistry : definition and basic concepts 1.2 Historical Perspective .
-1.3 Pharmacokinetics and Pharmacodynamics Drug Discovery 1.4 1.5 Drugs: nomenclature and classification Chapter 2.
+1.3 Pharmacokinetics and Pharmacodynamics 1.4 Drug Discovery 1.5 Drugs: nomenclature and classification Chapter 2.
 Molecular basis on pharmacological activity: 2.1 Drug-receptor interactions .
 Molecular topology and biological activity Pharmacodynamics 2.2 Proteins: structure and function.
 Protein Interactions 2.3 Enzymes: enzymatic catalysis.
 Michaelis - Menten equation .
 Enzyme inhibition : Types 2.5 Cell receptors: structure and classification .
 2.6 Nucleic Acids .
 Structure and functions.
 Drug interactions with nucleic acids 2.7 Interactions with lipid and carbohydrate Chapter 3.
 Phramacokinetics 3.1 ADME processes.
 3.2 Absorption of drugs.
 Modes of administration .
 Physicochemical properties of drugs : Lipinsky rules .
 Bioavailability .
 3.3 Distribution of drugs.
 Blood : composition and properties.
 Removal rate .
 Mid life.
 Volume of distribution 3.4 Drug metabolism : metabolism in phase I and phase II 3.5 Elimination of drugs.
 Chapter 5.
 Drug discovery 4.1 Steps in drug discovery.
 Biological target vs Phenotypic approach.
 Structural diversity.
 Chemical space.
 Drug binding energy.
-High Throughput Screening (HTS).
+High Throughput Screening ( HTS ).
 Chemical libraries: combinatorial chemistry , parallel synthesis , solid phase synthesis 4.2 Strategies in drug discovery (lead discovery) .
 Screening modes .
 Drug screening methods .
 Drug Design 4.3 Optimization of drugs (lead optimization) .
 Structure- actividadIdentificación pharmacophore .
 Pharmacomodulation : modification of functional groups.
 Optimization receptor binding and pharmacokinetics .
-Chapter 7.
-Drug synthesis Main synthetis methods for the synthesis of drugs

 Planning

-Methodologies / tests Competencies Ordinary class Student?s personal Total hours
+Methodologies / tests Competencies / Teaching hours Student?s personal Total hours

-hours work hours
+Results (in-person & virtual) work hours

 Guest lecture / keynote speech A1 A9 A10 A13 A14 16 16 32

 A15 A16 A21 A24

 A25 B1 B2 B3 B4 B6

 B7 C1 C3 C4 C6 C7

 C8

 Seminar A1 A9 A10 A13 A14 7 28 35

 A15 A16 A21 A24

 A25 B1 B2 B3 B4 B6

 B7 C1 C3 C4 C6 C7

 C8

 Laboratory practice A9 A13 A14 A15 A16 10 10.5 20.5

 A17 A18 A19 A20

 A22 A23 A25 A26 B1

 B2 B3 B4 B6 B7 C1

 C2 C3 C4 C6 C7 C8

 Mixed objective/subjective test A1 A9 A13 A14 A15 4 20 24

-B2 B3 B6 C6 C1
+B2 B3 B6 C1 C6

 Personalized attention 1 0 1

-() The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.
+(\)The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.

 Methodologies Methodologies Description Guest lecture / The contents will be presented.
 During the presentations the teacher can provide supplementary material to the literature with keynote speech the aim that the explanations can be tracked effectively.
 The ability to create notes and search for information will also be developed.
-Seminar The contents of each chapter will be discussed in seminars by solving exercises and analysis of practical cases.
+The understanding of the most relevant aspects of each subject will be assessed by taking asynchronous tests available on the subject's Moodle or Teams platforms Seminar The contents of each chapter will be discussed in seminars by solving exercises and analysis of practical cases.
 Students will have early enough problem sets through the Moodle platform.
 We may request delivery of solved exercises.
-Laboratory practice Practices involving the use of software and web resources for the rational design of drugs and / or experiments related for the synthesis of drugs is proposed.
+Laboratory practice Different practicals related to the subject will be conducted, using free distribution software and web applications aimed to rational drug design.
+In particular, the estimation of pharmacokinetic parameters for small organic molecules is proposed, in addition to the study of the target-molecule pharmacological interaction using molecular docking.
 Mixed A test with questions related to the contents of the subject will be asked. objective/subjective test